radekzik/reservation-system/README.md

 ### Return codes:
 * 201 Created - Successfully created
-* 409 Conflict - The room is occupied at the given time.
+* 409 Conflict - The room is occupied at the given time

 ### List of reservations (GET)
 * Endpoint: /api/reservations